OnlpLab/NEMO/README.md

 ## Basic Usage
 1. All you need to do is run `nemo.py` with specific command (scenario), with a text file of Hebrew sentences separated by a linebreak as input.
-1. We provide direct run of the neural NER models, as well as full end-to-end scenarios that include morphological segmentation and alignments (described fully in the [next section](#models-and-scenarios)). e.g.:
+1. You can run a neural NER models directly, or choose a full end-to-end scenario that includes morphological segmentation and alignments (described fully in the [next section](#models-and-scenarios)). e.g.:
     * the `run_ner_model` command with the `token-single` model will tokenize sentences and run the `token-single` model:
         - ```python nemo.py run_ner_model token-single example.txt example_output.txt```
     * the `morph_hybrid` command runs the end-to-end segmentation and NER pipeline which provided our best performing morpheme-level NER boundaries:
         - ```python nemo.py morph_yap morph example.txt example_output_MORPH.txt```
 1. You can find outputs of different commands on [example.txt](./example.txt) in: [example_output_MORPH_HYBRID_ALIGN_TOKENS.txt](./example_output_MORPH_HYBRID_ALIGN_TOKENS.txt), [example_output_MORPH_HYBRID.txt](./example_output_MORPH_HYBRID.txt), [example_output_MORPH_YAP.txt](./example_output_MORPH_YAP.txt), [example_output_MULTI_ALIGN.txt](./example_output_MULTI_ALIGN.txt), [example_output_SINGLE.txt](./example_output_SINGLE.txt)
 1. For a full list of the available commands please consult the [next section](#models-and-scenarios) and the inline documentation at the end of `nemo.py`.
 1. Please use only the regular and not the `*_oov` models (which contain embeddings only for words that appear in the NEMO corpus).
-Unless you use the model to replicate our results on the Hebrew treebank, always use e.g. `token-multi` and not `token-multi_oov`.
+In other words, unless you use the model to replicate our results on the Hebrew treebank, always use e.g. `token-multi` and not `token-multi_oov`.

 ## Models and Scenarios